TwoSpikes/extra.nvim/README.md

 </details>

 > [!Warning]
-> It works better in NeoVim, and packer.nvim does not work yet in version of Vim/NeoVim without Lua.
+> It works better in NeoVim, and packer.nvim does not work in version of Vim/NeoVim without Lua.

+> [!Note]
+> Press `SPACE ?` to see help

 Change to light theme: `:set background=light` \
 Change to dark theme: `:set background=dark`